N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 ### Arduino

 Make a new sketch in [Arduino Create](https://create.arduino.cc/) using Trigger.io.
 Connect Arduino to PC via a USB.
 Verify and upload the sketch.
-Check the Sketch is running okay by opening the Monitor in Arduino Create.
+Check the sketch is running okay by opening the Monitor in Arduino Create.
 You should see 'l' repeating.

 Connect an AV lead to the sync-out port on the mocap server, and secure the other end to pin A0 on the